 The combo is based on Matti Otala’s research, inspired by the work of Tapio Köykkä (also a Finn), on TIM (Transient Intermodulation Distortion), and on how to get rid of it in a transistor amp.

-Otala together with Jan Lohstroh presented a paper on the subject titled “An Audio Amplifier For Ultimate Quality Requirements” at the 44th Audio Engineering Society Convention in Rotterdam in 1973.
+Otala, together with Jan Lohstroh, presented a paper on the subject titled “An Audio Amplifier For Ultimate Quality Requirements” at the 44th Audio Engineering Society Convention in Rotterdam in 1973.
 The paper also describes (schematics) how to build an amp that takes the research results fully into account.
-The presentation included a sound demonstration as well.
+The presentation even included a sound demonstration.

-However, Lohstroh and Otala did not want Electrocompaniet to use their names in these later amps because the design had not been authorised by them for all parts.
-So as of December 1975, the name was changed to: The 2 Channel Audio Power Amplifier.
+However, Lohstroh and Otala did not want Electrocompaniet to use their names in these later amps because the design had not been authorized by them for all parts.
+So, as of December 1975, the name was changed to: The 2 Channel Audio Power Amplifier.

 Matti Otala passed away last year at the age of 75.
 He is most likely the most famous Finnish sound expert internationally.
 Among other capacities (Nokia, Bosch etc.), he worked as a professor of electronics, but also as a scientific adviser at the Philips research laboratory in the Netherlands as well as as a head engineer in Harman Kardon in New York in the 70s and 80s.
 He wrote about 300 articles, and has dozens of patents.